 - Too warm.
 Above 38 degrees, CO2 comes out of solution and you pour foam.
 Set the unit to 36 to 38 and wait several hours for the keg itself to chill, not just the air.

 - Wrong pressure.
 Most domestic kegs want 10 to 12 PSI.
-Crank the regulator too high and the beer over-carbonates; too low and it pours flat then foamy.
+Check your regulator and adjust if it’s off.

 - Warm or short lines.
-Lines that sit outside the cold zone warm the beer on its way to the tap.
-Beer line that’s too short can’t slow the pour enough.
+Lines that run outside the cold zone or aren’t the right length can’t slow the pour properly.
+A tech can evaluate the line setup during a service visit.

 Dial in temperature and pressure first.
-If the kegerator can’t hold 38 degrees even with a clean coil and good gasket, you’re back to a cooling fault, same as a beverage center.
+If the kegerator can’t hold 38 degrees even with a clean coil and good gasket, you’re dealing with a cooling fault that needs a tech.

 Icing up or freezing bottles

-A beverage center that frosts over or freezes the back row is usually a control or sensor problem, not a refrigerant problem.
-The thermistor that tells the board how cold the box is may have drifted, so the compressor runs too long.
-A stuck control board does the same.
-These are repairable parts, not a reason to replace the unit.
+A beverage center that frosts over or freezes the back row is usually a thermistor or control board problem, not a refrigerant issue.
+The thermistor tells the board how cold the box is; if it drifts, the compressor runs too long.
+A stuck board does the same.
+Both are repairable parts, not a reason to replace the unit.
+A tech can identify which one failed and swap it.

-Owner-level: clean the condenser, check and replace the gasket, swap a clogged water filter, set the correct temperature, reset the control.
-Tech-level: fan motors, control boards, thermistors, and anything inside the sealed refrigeration loop.
-Refrigerant and compressor work requires EPA certification by law.
+Everything beyond that, fan motors, control boards, thermistors, and anything inside the sealed refrigeration loop, needs a tech.
+Refrigerant handling requires EPA certification by law.
 ADRIUM holds EPA #1279674151528 and CSLB #1136642.

-These built-ins are worth repairing more often than mainstream units.
-The cabinet and door are expensive and the install is integrated into your cabinetry, so a $400 fan or board repair beats a $3,000 replacement plus the carpentry.
+These built-ins are worth repairing.
+The cabinet and door are expensive and the install is integrated into your cabinetry, so a component repair beats a full replacement plus carpentry in most cases.
 We walk through the repair-versus-replace math with you on the call.

 If you have a wine column rather than a beverage center, the diagnosis overlaps heavily.
 See our wine fridge and wine cooler repair guide and our refrigeration repair service for the broader sealed-system picture.
 We also keep brand pages for U-Line and Perlick.

-If you’ve cleaned the coil, checked the gasket, and the unit still won’t hold temperature, it’s time for a tech.
+Once you’ve cleaned the coil and checked the gasket, anything still wrong is a tech job.
 Call (925) 999-4095 or email [email protected].
-The diagnostic is $75, credited to the repair, and you get a written estimate before any work begins.
+The diagnostic is $75, credited to the repair if you move forward, and you get a written estimate before any work starts.
 ADRIUM has served the Tri-Valley since 2021.
 BEAR #50788, BBB A+.

 FAQ